SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 81. - Retinue Touched

 Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the bless, heroism and enhance ability spells once per long rest and you can cast these spells with your spell slots.
+You gain the ability to cast the bless, heroism and enhance ability spells once per long rest, and you can cast these spells with your spell slots.

 # 82. - *Revenant Blade* ©